saintcheece/rees.exe-DSi-Theme/README.md

     - if you might consider going back, rename it something else (eg: `old.wav`) then proceed to the next step.
 2. Rename the `humonlybgm.wav` to `bgm.wav`

+## Tools Used
+- [GIMP](https://www.gimp.org/) for editing icons and backgrounds.
+- [Audacity](https://www.audacityteam.org/) for creating custom sfx.
+- [Krita](https://krita.org/en/) for animating the splashscreen.
+- [ezgif](https://ezgif.com/) for modifying the properties of the custom splash screen.